• Templates & Playbooks

 Why it works: This email makes the business case for them by directly mapping your solution to their pain points.

-Template 3: Answering Their Questions
+Template 3: Address Their Questions Directly

 After a demo, new questions often come up as the prospect discusses it with their team.
 This template proactively opens the door for that conversation.